Books

 First-hand accounts of pivotal moments in African American history, ranging from recollections of the slave trade, accounts of the Civil War, and impassioned words about the Civil Rights Movement, to the current state of Black America.

-This book traces New York City’s Black legacy from Dutch Governor Peter Minuit to Mayor David Dinkins and reveals how people of color built today’s New York while they fought to end slavery and discrimination.
-New, updated edition expected to be published by Seven Stories Press in 2024.
+This book traces New York City’s Black legacy from Dutch Governor Peter Minuit to Black Lives Matter and reveals how people of color built today’s New York while they fought to end slavery and discrimination.
+New, updated edition published by Seven Stories Press in 2024.

 A vivid, poignant, and candid glimpse of the turmoil, oppression and injustice of the early 1900s through the words of 22 working women and men who reveal the anger, despair, and resiliency of their lives.